KenT2/pipresents-gtk/README.md

 THE GUI WAY
         Using a browser go to https://github.com/KenT2/pipresents-gtk
-        Click the green CODE button and Download ZIP There should now be a directory 'KenT2-pipresents-gtk-master' in your /downloads directory.
+        Click the green CODE button and Download ZIP There should now be a file 'pipresents-gtk-master.zip' in your /downloads directory.
 Unzip the file and copy the directory to /home.
 Rename it to pipresents

 THE COMMAND LINE WAY
 From a terminal window open in your home directory type: